dnielsen/redis_on_windows/README.md

 # Running Redis on Linux on Windows 10

-Windows Subsystem for Linux
+## Windows Subsystem for Linux

 Yes, you heard right.
 Starting with the Windows 10 (v1709 - 2017-09, Fall Creators Update), you can run at least a half-dozen flavors of Linux on the Windows Subsystem for Linux (WSL), and you can run Redis on top of anyone of those flavors.
 No VM required.
 No Docker either.
 Sure, you can download the Redis-CLI and connect to Redis Enterprise Cloud running Redis-as-a-Service on AWS, Azure, GCP, IBM Cloud, Pivotal Web Services or Heroku.
 I often encourage this for trying sample code.
 But since Jessican Dean explained how it works at [SVDevOps Meetup](https://www.meetup.com/SVDevOps/events/235908130/ "Getting started with BASH on Windows 10"), I recommend Windows 10 users run Redis on their own machines.

+## How do I know if I have Windows 10

+Run "Winver" to see what version of Windows you're running.
+Startign with version 10, you've got a command called "wslconfig."
+It lists distros you have and controls which one starts when you type "bash."
+Try it out!

-# Here's how to set it up!
+## Here's how to set it up!

 1. Enable Windows Subsystem for Linux
 Follow the instructions on the Microsoft Docs webstie (https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 The short version is: Open PowerShell as Administrator and run this command to enable Windows Subsystem for Linux (WSL):